WRFF: Star 104.5

-1999-2002: Rock Ac
+Alice 104.5

-At 3 p.m. that same day, the station flipped to a Gold-based "Rock AC" format, branded as Alice 104.5, WLCE.
+The Hot AC format remained until November 4, 1999, at noon.
+After playing Madonna's "Who's That Girl", the station began stunting with the sound of a heartbeat for the next three hours.At 3 p.m. that same day, the station flipped to a gold-based "rock AC" format, branded as Alice 104.5, WLCE.
 The first song on "Alice" was The Cars' "Let's Go".
 The new format was described as "Rockin' Hits" of the 70s, 80s, and 90s.

 The "Rockin' Hits" format was designed to compete against Greater Media's WMGK.

-WMGK was Greater Media's most successful station in Philadelphia at the time, and this was viewed as "punishment" against Greater Media after it flipped WXXM to "Jammin' Gold."
+WMGK was Greater Media's most successful station in Philadelphia at the time, and this was viewed as "punishment" against Greater Media after it flipped WXXM to "Jammin' Gold".
 Initially, only a couple of current songs were played, but by 2001, the station was playing a larger number.
-By late 2001, the station evolved to more of a rock-based Hot AC format.
+By late 2001, the station evolved to more of a rock-based hot AC format.
 Also in 2001, as a result of a merger, WLCE came under the ownership of Clear Channel Communications (now iHeartMedia).

-2002-06: Adult contemporary
+Return to Sunny

-On August 1, 2002, at 6 a.m., after a 24-hour loop of The Beatles' "Here Comes the Sun," 104.5 flipped to Soft Adult Contemporary, reverting to the Sunny 104.5 branding with a plan to compete for some of "B101" WBEB's listeners.
+On August 1, 2002, at 6 a.m., after a 24-hour loop of The Beatles' "Here Comes the Sun", 104.5 flipped to soft adult contemporary, reverting to the Sunny 104.5 branding with a plan to compete for some of "B101" WBEB's listeners.
 The first song on Sunny was "Build Me Up Buttercup" by The Foundations.

 This incarnation of WSNI is noted for completely abandoning the format in the first week in November to play all Christmas music until December 26.
 The idea was very successful and starting the very next year, B101—-which in years past played only 36 hours of continuous Christmas music on Christmas Eve and Day-—copied it and has done it every year since.

 Nearly all air personalities on "Sunny" were voicetracked, meaning the "DJ banter" heard between songs had been recorded in advance in another city and was being played from a hard drive just like the music.
 The low operating costs helped the station be successful even with only middling ratings.
 "Sunny 104.5" continued for just over four years.